MeryemCiftciAly/my_sql_journey/03_projects/poverty-unemployment-analysis/documentation/00_datasource_documentation.md

 # Gold Layer Data Documentation

 This document outlines the source datasets, key variables, and preparation details for the Gold Layer of the Poverty and Labor Force project.
-This serves as a reference for analysts and stakeholders to understand the origins, structure, and meaning of the data used.
+This serves as a reference to understand the origins, structure, and meaning of the data used.

 ---